An East Marion man helped rescue three people, including two children, whose boat capsized Wednesday night in Peconic Bay, Southold Town police said.

-The U.S. Coast Guard, Southold Town Marine Division and the East Marion Fire Department Marine Unit all responded after Mr. Augusta called police.
+The U.S. Coast Guard, Southold Town Marine Division and the East Marion Fire Department Marine Unit all responded after Mr. Agosta called police.

 The three people on the boat were transported by the East Marion Fire Department to Eastern Long Island Hospital for evaluation, police said.

 The boat was towed by Douglass Marine.